ashokgalla/test/README.md

 # Demo

-This is a demo project to install test container in EKS.
+This is a demo project to install test container in EKS!